Skip to main content

 Mixing and mastering are different jobs.
 Don’t ask one engineer to do both unless they specifically offer that.
 A mix engineer hands off a balanced stereo file; the mastering engineer takes that to commercial loudness and translation.

 Muselink.app doesn’t try to be your mix workflow—that lives in your DAW and the engineer’s.
 What it solves is the part before the workflow: finding a mix engineer whose taste actually fits your genre.
-Upload a 10–15 second snippet of your rough, tag "Find a Mix Engineer," and engineers who already like your sound surface in your feed.
+Upload a 10–15 second snippet of your rough, tag "Find a Mixer," and engineers who already like your sound surface in your feed.
 The notes-and-revisions workflow above is what you do with them after the match.

 Paragraph 1